 For maximum safety, we ask that only one adult drops off and picks up their child.
 No waiting on the yard or at the school gates, please.
-(Year 6 children are permitted to arrive and leave independently at parents’/carers’ discretion).
+(Year 6 children are permitted to arrive and leave independently at parents’ or carers’ discretion).
 If you have any queries or need to see someone in school, please go to the main school office door and ring the number.
 In most circumstances there will be no need to enter the building.

 Once in school, below is a list of our expectations for all our pupils:

 - Children should come in normal uniform.
 However, this uniform may be adapted slightly for learning outside. i.e. trainers, comfortable bottoms.
 When it is your child’s PE day, they should come to school in their PE Kit and wear it all day.

 - Children will enter the school yard via their designated gate and there will be socially distanced footprints on the yard for the children to stand on.
 Bubble teachers will come and collect the children from their area.
 They will immediately sanitise their hands and go straight to the classroom.

 - High standards of cleaning and hygiene are expected from everyone.
 Children will be expected to wash their hands at regular intervals.
 Frequently touched surfaces and equipment will be cleaned thoroughly daily.

 - Movement around school will be limited.
 Some areas will be closed.
 Children will be expected to follow a designated route through corridors for their Bubble and avoid contact with any other Bubbles.
-Windows will be open and doors will be propped open to allow natural ventilation and to avoid unnecessary touching of door handles.
+Windows will be open and some doors will be propped open to allow natural ventilation and to avoid unnecessary touching of door handles.

 - Toilets will be used one at a time throughout the day.
 They will be cleaned thoroughly each day.

 - Children will work in their designated classroom with the windows open at all times.
 Only essential furniture and those resources which can be easily be cleaned will be used.
-Soft furnishings will have been removed.
+Soft furnishings have been removed.
 (As the weather gets colder, your child may need an extra layer to keep warm).